uber/motif/README.md

 }
 ```

-Finally, Motif generates an implementation class for each scope, allowing access to the Scope's objects:
+At build time, Motif generates an implementation class for each scope:

 ```java
 MainScope mainScope = new MainScopeImpl();